nodejs/node/doc/api/fs.md

 * {number|bigint}

-Type of file system.
-This value is the decimal representation of the magic number* of the filesystem.
-Converting this number|bigint to hexadecimal will return the magic number.
+Type of file system, represented by the decimal form of the file's magic number.

-*magic number- refers to the hexadecimal numeric coding mapped to each filesystem.

 Here are some common filesystems and their magic numbers:
 <table>